kylejones200/time_series/Template_TimesFM_Python/README.md

-# TimesFM Forecasting Template
+# TimesFM Forecasting Template (EIA Net Generation)

-Run Google’s TimesFM foundation model on a univariate time series.
-The template converts a CSV into the wide format expected by `forecast_on_df`, produces a hold-out forecast, and saves metrics/plots.
+This template reproduces the TimesFM forecast from the 2025‑11‑08 article, generating the greyscale Tufte figure for Jan–Aug 2025 and printing the MAE/MAPE used in the write-up.

 ## Installation